-- 1. Explain what is the name of the dataset and what is its source.
+- 1. The name and the origin of the data.
 Do not forget to give appropriate credit to the owners/creators of the dataset. - 2.
-Show in a table a sample of the data, such as shown in Table 1.
-Make sure that you do not print the whole database in your table, as it can be too large (e.g. your dataset may contain more than thousand of rows).
+Show in a sample table of the data, such as shown in Table 1.
+Do not print the whole data in your table, as it can be too large.
 It is sufficient to show only the first 10 rows of the table as in Table 1. - 3.
-Explain the variables in your data.
-You can mention how many variables there are, if they are numerical or not, what do the numbers represent (i.e. what are the units). - 4.
-Explain the cases.
-You can mention how many cases there are, does each case refer to different variables in a particular time moment or different time moments and a particular variable (i.e. corresponding to regressive or autoregressive models).
+Describe the variables. - 4.
+Describe the cases, what do they represent and how many cases there are.